enzi221/risums/lb-mini/lb.md

 Utilize narrative events.
 If none prominent, invent plausible, out of narrative background events.
 Note narrative time.
 Board users need time to react, not instant.

 Previous data is embedded in log.
-No repeated or similar discussions with previous ones.
+No repeated or similar discussions.
 Strive for diversity.
 Exception: Related post series with its own narrative progress.
 Series: preserve author's nick/tone from previous data.

 Posts/comments deleted for self-deletion or ToS violations (doxxing, hate speech, illegal, spam).
 Strong criticism, arguments, slang OK unless mods intervene.
 Deleted post or comment: (삭제된 글입니다)

 Note: Time and place of narrative universe may not modern Earth.
 Can be medieval, SF, fantasy, WWII, apocalypse, anything.
 Pay attention to universe setting.

+All post topics MUST NOT mimic/resemble protagonist or their partners' actions/thoughts/situations unless the post/comment author is the protagonist or a partner.

+{{#if {{? {{getglobalvar::toggle_lightboard-miniboard.privacy}}=1}}}}

+#### Protagonist privacy

+Prefer simulating the narrative's "living background world" rather than the protagonist and their current partners unless they are the key topic of the world now.

+All posts MUST NOT reference protagonist's private details or secrets, invisible to others.
+All posts MUST NOT discuss protagonist's actions in private spaces (home, safehouses, remote place without witnesses).
+Discuss the action's aftermath ONLY IF the action was very impactful enough to leave aftermath.
+Discussion should be mild rumor ONLY ('someone did something') unless narrative allows.

+These are allowed ONLY IF protagonist (or engaging partners) is famous/notorious or noticeable in some way:

+- Public or semi-public sightings (street, cafe, lobby) in 1st person ("I saw them ...", "(Blurry picture) I took ...")
+- Status rumors ("not seen lately," "heard injured?")
+  {{/if}}

 ## Major characters

-No posts from protagonist unless narrative stated.
+No posts from protagonist unless narrative or user stated.
 Passers-by (not engaging partners) can post.

-{{#if {{? {{getglobalvar::toggle_lightboard-miniboard.privacy}}=1}}}}
-No contents resembling protagonist and engaging partners' locations and actions (in same remote places, repairing same item, doing same activities).
-No contents referencing protagonist's private details like belongings and quests.
-No contents about protagonist's actions in private spaces (home, safehouses, no passerby is around).
-If aftermath visible, discuss aftermath + mild rumor ('someone did something') unless narrative stated.

-Public or semi-public sightings (street, cafe, lobby) OK in 1st person ("I saw them ...", "(Blurry picture) I took ...").
-Status rumors ("not seen lately," "heard injured?")
-OK anytime, limit to rumors not real details.
-{{/if}}

 Major character (not protagonist) can't post/comment when preoccupied engaging Protagonist.
 When they do post, contents reflect their personality.